facebook

 Speaking

-Over the last decade, I have spoken nationally in churches, colleges, and universities on the subject of art and religion.
-I am willing to work with you and your church or organization to develop a program of talks, workshops, and/or exhibitions which would be appropriate for your needs.
-As a college professor, former department head at a denominational school, artist, art historian, and long-time Christian and church member I have a wealth of experience to bring to the table.
+I have spoken nationally in churches, colleges, and universities on the subject of art and religion.
+I can work with your church or organization to develop a program of talks, workshops, and/or exhibitions that would be appropriate for your needs.
+As a college professor, program head at a denominational school, artist, art historian, religion scholar, and long-time Christian I have a wealth of experience to bring to the table.

-Thank you for stopping by and thank you for considering me.
+Thank you for stopping by considering working with me.
 I am honored.

 An Overview Of This Page